Hugh Jackman broke the internet by teasing Wolverine's arrival in Marvel movies

 Marvel fans are about to experience an MCU week like no other.
 Loki episode 5 premiers on Wednesday, and it’s supposed to be even more exciting than what we witnessed last week.
 Black Widow then launches on Friday, bringing us the first MCU Phase 4 film, albeit 14 months later than planned.
 We’re going to see more weeks like this as Marvel and Disney continue to launch new TV shows and movies that overlap.
-But the week just got even better with Hugh Jackman’s perfect Wolverine MCU teaser that broke the internet.Today's Top Deal Newest Nest Thermostat just hit a new all-time low price at Amazon - $12 less than Prime Day!
-Price:Was $130, Now $87.99!
-Available from Amazon, BGR may receive a commission Available from Amazon BGR may receive a commission
+But the week just got even better with Hugh Jackman’s perfect Wolverine MCU teaser that broke the internet.Today's Top Deal AirPods Pro are finally back in stock... at the lowest price since Prime Day!
+List Price:$249.00 Price:$197.00 You Save:$52.00 (21%) Available from Amazon, BGR may receive a commission Available from Amazon BGR may receive a commission

 Prelude